Retrieve logs

 -

-<log_group_name>- log group name, e.g.s/lbaas/Bellatrix-lb; -
+<log_group_name>— log group name, for examples/lbaas/Bellatrix-lb; -

 optional:

-<timestamp>- end of time range intimestampformat; -
+<timestamp>— end of the time range intimestampformat; -

 optional: